linkarzu/linkarzu.github.io/_posts/neovim/2024-12-12-multiple-distros.md

 - Then run the downloaded config
   - `XDG_CONFIG_HOME` is the dir where the neovim config is stored
   - `NVIM_APPNAME` is the name of the config in the dir above
-  - `/opt/homebrew/bin/nvim` is just the neovim executable/app
+  - `nvim` is just the neovim executable/app
     - **I'm using the full path, because I have a symlink for `nvim`**
     - I can see the symlink if I run `which nvim`